Conference Services Guests

 Seattle weather is generally mild, with temperatures averaging 70–80°F. Heat waves do occur periodically, and campus buildings, including the residence halls, are not air-conditioned.
 Be prepared for cooler evenings and occasional rain showers.

-For those who prefer to bring their own linen and towels, choosing a color other than white helps housekeeping to identify personal items.
+For those who prefer to bring their own linen and towels, choosing a color other than white or beige helps housekeeping to identify personal items.

 The UW is a pedestrian campus; bring comfortable shoes and be prepared to walk.